frconor-ebook/meditations/_posts/2025-06-25-the-precious-blood-of-christ.md

 Pope Benedict a few years ago recommended that for Lent, we might take the phrase "They shall look upon him whom they have pierced" (Benedict XVI, *Message for Lent*, 2007) in order to contemplate the wounded side of Christ which became a fountain of life, "the fountain of the sacramental life of the Church."

-We're told that in the Agony in the Garden, "In his anguish, he prayed even more earnestly, and his sweat fell to the ground like great drops of blood" (Luke 22:44).
+We're told in the Agony in the Garden, "In his anguish, he prayed even more earnestly, and his sweat fell to the ground like great drops of blood" (Luke 22:44).

 Frequently in Scripture, blood is mentioned in various moments.